-When Carol was growing up, her family lived above their variety stores in Ryley, a small village southeast of Edmonton, Alberta.
-Built in 1938, the building served for many years as a doctor’s office and drugstore, with the telephone exchange office on its north side.
+When Carol was growing up, her family lived above their variety store in Ryley, a small village southeast of Edmonton, Alberta.
+Constructed in 1938, the building served for many years as a doctor’s office and drugstore, with the telephone exchange office on its north side.

 During the 13 years that her parents operated that business, Carol’s lifelong fascination with antiques and history took root.

 “When I asked my parents to help me fill it out, I was surprised they could only go back to the names of their great-grandparents.
-I decided to see if I could uncover more information about my Danish, American, Swedish and German roots.
+I decided then and there to see if I could uncover more information about my Danish, American, Swedish and German roots.